 If you require support for yourself, as a carer, please contact us through the Carer Gateway on 1800 422 737.
 A trained worker will talk with you and help you to find services and support to meet your needs.

-This Program is available to people between the ages of 18 and 40 with a mild to moderate cognitive disability.
+This program is available to people between the ages of 18 and 45 with a mild to moderate cognitive disability.
 It aims to enhance the individual’s social and independent living skills, to develop interests and abilities and to participate in the community.

 The service operates Monday to Friday from 8.30am to 5.00pm at Carers ACT, 80 Beaurepaire Crescent, Holt, offering both full and half day programs incorporating a range of skill development and engaging activities.

-The activities are interactive and adapted to the participant’s abilities and interests and include activities such as growing and cooking your own ingredients, music, yoga, photography, dance, gym, walking, art and craft.
+The activities are interactive and adapted to the participant’s NDIS goals, abilities and interests and include activities such as growing and cooking your own ingredients, music, yoga, photography, dance, gym, walking, art and craft, social outings and adventures.
+Working on a range of skill building activities such as ironing, coffee making, washing, making a bed, basic personal care skills, household cleaning and safety.

-For more information about the aims, objectives and policies of the program, please refer to The Hub Handbook for Carers.
-We also have an easy-to-read guide for families and participants, Hub Disability Program Participant Handbook
+For more information about the aims, objectives and policies of the program, please refer to The Hub Carers Handbook.
+We also have an easy-to-read guide for families and participants, Disability Program Participant Handbook

 All enquiries can be directed to Carers ACT on 6296 9900 or firstname.lastname@example.org